cothienlac86/imagessan/README.md

 Mutiple versions using different fonts, training texts, unicharambigs etc.

+* Removed fancy and old style fonts eg. Aparajita, Santipur OT etc.
+* Removed orthographic syllables frequency list (sanskritweb) from training text
-* added more samples of characters ending in viraam
+* Added more samples of characters ending in viraam
+* Added list of sanskrit ligatures (TITUS) to training text
+* Add optional unicharambigs substitutions (one way only) - ma for bha, gha for dha etc